package style args

 The kk style of this command can only be invoked if SPARTA was built with the KOKKOS package.
 See the Making SPARTA section for more info.

 suffix, "-pk" command-line setting

-For the KOKKOS package, the option defaults are comm = threaded, and reduction = parallel/reduce.
+For the KOKKOS package, the option defaults are comm = threaded, reduction = parallel/reduce, collide/extra = 1.1, and collide/retry = no, gpu/direct yes.
 These settings are made automatically by the required "-k on" command-line switch.
 You can change them by using the package kokkos command in your input script or via the "-pk kokkos" command-line switch.